Sandra A Weir, BA (Hons), PGDip, Registered MBACP Counsellor

-Your Counselling Journey: Therapy sessions are scheduled according to your needs in my private counselling room, which offers a quiet, comfortable and confidential environment, where we can work together in a way that you feel understood and respected.
+Your Counselling Journey: Therapy sessions take place in a private counselling room, which offers a quiet, comfortable and confidential environment, where we can work together in a way that you feel understood and respected.

 Our ongoing discussions will continue to deepen our counselling relationship.
 We will summarise at the end of each session to ensure that your counselling requirements are being met.